-• Domestic Partner and Children of a Domestic Partner.
+Domestic Partner and Children of a Domestic Partner.
 Coverage is effective the first day of the month following receipt and approval of an affidavit of domestic partnership and proof of ownership.
-For Children of a Domestic Partner, coverage begins the first of the month following receipt and approval of an affidavit of domestic partnership and the applicable dependent verification documents if enrollment is submitted together with the domestic partnership affidavit.
+For Children of a Domestic Partner, Qwest Pre-91 HC Plan 2 -75- 2019 coverage begins the first of the month following receipt and approval of an affidavit of domestic partnership and the applicable dependent verification documents if enrollment is submitted together with the domestic partnership affidavit.
 Otherwise, coverage begins on the date a Child of a Domestic Partner is acquired (birth or adoption) provided the child is enrolled within 45 days.
 If not enrolled within this 45-day period, the child cannot be added until the next Annual Enrollment Period or next applicable Qualified Life Event.
-Children of a Domestic Partner are eligible for Health Plan coverage as long as the Domestic Partner is covered and the Child(ren) must qualify as the Domestic Partner's Dependent(s) for federal tax purposes.
+Children of a Domestic Partner is covered and the Child(ren) must qualify as the Domestic Partner's Dependent(s) for federal tax purposes.